vdclab/vdclab-wiki/Galaxy-UF.md

 - Site functioned better on Google Chrome, difficulty loading on Safari
 - Uses UFRC account
 - Can use tools available on there currently or have new tools input by UF computing center
+- worth checking as many file manupulation and reformating tools can make your life esaier in addition to more advance pipelines

 ## Citation